Hospital to Home.

 Who this service supports.

-Participants who’ve been dropped by their previous provider due to funding exhaustion or service limitations — often left waiting in hospital with nowhere to go.
+- Participants left without support: People who have been dropped by a previous provider and are currently waiting in hospital with nowhere safe to go.

 Our role in your hospital discharge team.

-• Implementing interim support plans while longer-term arrangements are secured.
+- Implementing interim support plans to provide safety and peace of mind while long-term arrangements are being finalised and secured.

 We provide or coordinate a wide range of supports based on each individual’s unique needs.